josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 ```

 Much like admin routing all prefix actions should be prefixed with
 the prefix name.
-So [Manager / posts / add](manager/posts/add.md) would map to
+So `/manager/posts/add` would map to
 `PostsController::manager_add()`.

 Additionally, the current prefix will be available from the controller methods through `$this->request->prefix`